JohnWrinkle/AutoDVDRip/README.txt

 ***************************************************************************************************
 ***************************************************************************************************

 This is a 0 click solution to ripping DVD's, simply insert a DVD into your DVD drive and the program will rip automatically .

+It also collects the meta data for you!!

 It takes a few inital steps to setup but after that the program works like a charm